assassin56/tamagotchi/README.md

 * PLAY: Press A button until the bat and ball icon is highlighted, then press B button to begin the game.
 The object is to guess which way Tamagotchi will turn.
 To choose left, press the A button, to choose right, press the B button.
 If you choose the correct direction, Tamagotchi will be happy.
 There are 5 chances in each game to match Tamagotchi; the more you match, the happier Tamagotchi will be.
 To stop the game press the C button.
 After playing, check the happiness meter to see if it went up or down.

-* HEALTH METER: Check Tamagotchi's health, by pressing the A button until the Health Meter icon is highlighted, then press B button to check Tamagotchi's age/weight, discipline, hunger and happiness.
+* HAPPY METER: Check Tamagotchi's health, by pressing the A button until the Health Meter icon is highlighted, then press B button to check Tamagotchi's age/weight, discipline, hunger and happiness.
 After you have checked all the screens to see if Tamagotchi needs anything, press C to return to the main screen.
 You should also check this screen if Tamagotchi beeps at you and the "attention" icon is highlighted.

 ## Setup/Installation Requirements